 Venus of Urbino by Titian

-The erotic allegory was even more evident in the representation of Venus, goddess of love, depicted as a sensual and delectable woman staring at the viewer who cannot ignore her beauty.
+The evident eroticism of the painting, in fact, reminded the woman of the marital obligations she would have to fulfill to her husband.
+The erotic allegory is evident in the representation of Venus, the goddess of love, as a sensual and delectable woman staring at the viewer who could not ignore her beauty.
+The light and warm color of her body is in contrast to the dark background, bringing out her eroticism.

-The light and warm color of the body of Venus is in contrast to the dark background and brings out her eroticism even more.
-The dog at the feet of the woman is the symbol of the marital fidelity while, in the background, the house maid looking at the young girl as she rummages in a chest of drawers symbolizes motherhood.
+The dog at the feet of the woman is the symbol of marital fidelity while, in the background, the house maid looking down at the young girl as she rummages in a chest symbolizes motherhood.

 The pose of the nude is certainly a tribute to his friend-master Giorgione, who in 1510 had painted a very similar subject, the Sleeping Venus.